techvbidut/django-caching/README.md

 ## Django Caching Types

-1. <b>Memcached:</b> Memcached is a memory-based, key-value store for small chunks of data.
+1. <b>Memcached:</b> It is a <b>memory-based</b>, key-value store for small chunks of data.
 It supports distributed caching across multiple servers.

-2. <b>Database:</b> Here, the cache fragments are stored in a database.
-A table for that purpose can be created with one of the Django's admin commands.
-This isn't the most performant caching type, but it can be useful for storing complex database queries.
+2. <b>Database:</b> The cache fragments are <b>stored in database</b>.
+It can be useful for <b>storing complex database queries</b>.
+However, it is <b>not much efficient</b>, in general.

-3. <b>File system:</b> The cache is saved on the file system, in separate files for each cache value.
-This is the slowest of all the caching types, but it's the easiest to set up in a production environment.
+3. <b>File system:</b> The cache is saved on the file system, in <b>separate files</b> for each cache value.
+It is the <b>easiest</b> for setting up but is the <b>slowest</b> of all.

-4. <b>Local memory:</b> Local memory cache, which is best-suited for your local development or testing environments.
+4. <b>Local memory:</b> Local memory cache, which is <b>best-suited for your local development or testing environments</b>.
 While it's almost as fast as Memcached, it cannot scale beyond a single server, so it's not appropriate to use as a data cache for any app that uses more than one web server.

-5. <b>Dummy:</b> A "dummy" cache that doesn't actually cache anything but still implements the cache interface.
+5. <b>Dummy:</b> A "dummy" cache that <b>doesn't actually cache anything</b> but still implements the cache interface.
 It's meant to be used in development or testing when you don't want caching, but do not wish to change your code.